joshsbloom/single_cell_eQTL/yeast/code/README.md

 Data in processed/ reference/ and cell cycle annotations can be found on [Dryad](https://doi.org/10.5061/dryad.xgxd254qb)

+Genotype data for the ~1000 BYxRM segregants from Albert et al. 2018 that is necessary for analysis of the previously genotyped segregants, referred to in `geno_lookup_file` can be found here: [gdata_42k.RData](https://www.dropbox.com/scl/fi/e87xbf9ljr554wsmk19qx/gdata_42k.RData?rlkey=ydulm25lz8mwa88vcul2hop1o&dl=0)

 ## Analysis of hybrid diploids

 The primary script for calculating allele-specific expression mean and dispersion effects can be found here: [processDiploids.R](processDiploids.R)